see also: MEAN

 - He's so mean.
 I've never seen him spend so much as five pounds on presents for his children.

-- Causing or intending to cause intentional harm; bearing ill will towards another; cruel; malicious.
+- Intending to cause harm, successfully or otherwise; bearing ill will towards another.

 - Watch out for her, she's mean.
 I said good morning to her, and she punched me in the nose.